Skip to content

 How Do You Sharpen a Serrated Knife?

 Sharpening a serrated knife is not as easy as returning the razor sharp edge to your chef’s knife.
 Many people prefer to have serrated knife sharpening done by a professional.
-At Misen, we sharpen the knives you buy from us for free.
+Some companies like Misen, offer an incredibly easy mail-in knife sharpening solution that enables you to safely mail your knives to a professional who will quickly restore your blades back to their original glory, for a small cost.

 One of the reasons why people prefer to have someone else sharpen a serrated knife is because the best method requires each serration to be sharpened separately.
 Let’s use our knife as an example.
 It features 33 serrations — not something you’ll whip through in just a couple of minutes.